Kevin Jairaj-USA TODAY Sports. Pictured: CeeDee Lamb

 Key Advanced Stats for Betting College Football

-Connelly has boiled down the success of a football team into five factors.
+Connelly and Football Outsiders have boiled down the success of a football team into five factors.

 - Field Position